MaibornWolff/codecharta/analysis/import/SourceMonitorImporter/README.md

 which prints the visualisation data to stdout.

-Currently, SourceMonitorImporter does not support metrics for methods in csv files from SourceMonitor.
+Currently, SourceMonitorImporter does not support metrics for methods in csv filenames from SourceMonitor.

 ### Wrapper Script sourcemonImport.bat